razvan700/concert-booking/README.md

 more sense to assign artists to concerts.
 In the concert controller, there is an endpoint for assigning an artist to a concert.

 Added integration tests for creation of a new concert and patching.
+Added unit tests for all concert service methods to improve coverage.